allen-malo/CISC-187-Assignments/Hash Tables Lab 5/Task Responses.md

 **2. Use C++ to generate a hash value of your name.**

 To generate the hash value of my name, "Allen", we're going to need the ```std::hash``` template class.
 We can get this by using the ```#include <functional>``` header.
 Once we do this, we can create a hasher for string objects, and then get our hash value by calling the operator of the hasher object and passing in our string variable.
+The hash value is returned as a ```std::size_t``` object, which is an unsigned integer.

 **3. With the help of a figure, explain the problem that occured due to introducing a tombstone to mark the deleted cell.**